-Creative Ways to Tell a Bible Story: Taking the Bible ‘outdoors’
+Creative Ways to Tell a Bible Story: Bringing the Bible to Life

 I wonder whether we shouldn’t be reading our Bibles in the great outdoors.
 Or, at the very least, telling its stories in a garden!
 After all, it is in the open air that most of its narrative is set.
 And if we did this, I wonder whether we might understand the Bible better.